buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_SensorTypeIdentifierSensor.md

 # Pset_SensorTypeIdentifierSensor

-A device that senses identification tags.
+A device that senses identification tags.<!-- end of definition -->